rrharvey/grunt-file-blocks/README.md

 Type: `Boolean`
 Default value: `false`

-If set to true the HTML comment elements that serve as a block anchor are removed during processing.
+If true, the HTML comment elements that serve as a block anchor are removed during processing.

 #### removeBlock
 Type: `Boolean`
 Default value: `false`

-If set to true the entire block, including comment anchors, is removed during processing.
+If true, the entire block, including comment anchors, is removed during processing.

 ### Target Properties